 How to make Elderberry Syrup

-- First cover and boil the elderberries and 2 cinnamon sticks in water.
+- First cover and boil the elderberries, cinnamon sticks, fresh ginger, nutmeg and cloves in water.
 When the water gets to a boil cover and turn the heat down to a simmer.
 Let it simmer for 30 minutes, covered.
 It is optional to mash the berries to release extra flavor in the juice, but not needed.

 Add the honey and lemon juice to elderberry juice and mix well.
 You can also substitute honey for maple syrup if giving to children under 1 as they should not have honey.

 - Transfer the elderberry syrup into a mason jar with a lid and store in the refrigerator.

 I hope you enjoy!
 This makes a bunch of syrup – way more bang for your buck than buying it at the store!
 We keep ours in the fridge all the time and take about 2-4 tablespoons daily.
 Making elderberry syrup at home is a wonderful way to get all the health benefits of elderberries everyday to keep your body healthy, glowing and vibrant!
 Drink 1 tablespoon 4 times a day.

 Elderberry Syrup Recipe

 - In a medium pot, cover and boil the elderberries, cinnamon sticks, ginger, cloves, and nutmeg in water.
 When the water gets to a boil turn the heat down to a simmer.
 Let it simmer for 30 minutes, covered.
 It is optional to mash the berries to release extra flavor in the juice, but not needed.

-- While it is warm, add 1 cup of honey, lemon juice and ginger to the elderberry juice and mix well.
+- While it is warm, add 1 cup of honey and lemon juice to the elderberry juice and mix well.
 Another option is to substitute honey for maple syrup if giving to children under 1 as they should not have honey, or use Monk Fruit sugar for sugar-free.